GersonSR/comp20-group-project/README.md

 ## Data
 The only data important to this application is geolocation information (to play close to one's actual location), and information about scores.
-We'll need some form of authentication in order to identify users uniquely when storing global score data (something like Facebook authentication), and localStorage or cookies for storing the user's current high score list.
+We'll need some way of identifying users (for global score information), and localStorage or cookies for storing the user's current high score list on their own machine.
+To prevent cheating, we'll encrypt or encode the score data in some way that is difficult for the user to predict.

 ## Algorithms / Special Techniques
 To find the shortest path between the two points, we make use of the Google